Christmas Fondue Party

 I also offered some tempura vegetables.
 Just slice the veggies to prepare them.
 I used:

 To make a tempura batter -see tempura recipe here.
 Guests can choose a veggie, dip into the batter, and fry in the oil.
-These are so, so yummy.
+These are so, so yummy and also great with the sauces.
+This isn’t a traditional fondue choice, but I think these tempura vegetables are good options for someone looking for an option other than just meat.

-Since the fondue is so rich, a green salad helps round out the meal.
+Since the fondue is so rich, a green salad helps round out the meal, and makes the fondue into a real main course.

 After dinner, lastly it was time for the dessert fondue.

 I prepped all the desert before the party and set it up on the side.
 This way, I didn’t have to head back into the kitchen and get back to work in the middle of the party.
-I just reheated the chocolate and caramel fondues in the microwave when it was time to serve (this works great for any leftovers too).
+I just reheated the chocolate and caramel fondues in the microwave when it was time to serve (this is one of the best ways to reheat any leftovers too).

 For the chocolate and caramel fondue -see my chocolate and caramel fondue recipes here.
 The sky is the limit for dippers.
-Fresh fruit is delicious.
-Next I also included some nuts, and toasted coconut to sprinkle over the dipped fruit.
-Candy canes are a fun Christmas touch.
+Fresh fruit is delicious and one of the best things to include.
+Next I also added some nuts, and toasted coconut to sprinkle over the dipped fruit.
+Candy canes are a good idea and fun Christmas touch.

-I also included a tray of other sweet dippers; shortbread cookies, marshmallows, angel food cake pieces, belgium waffles, chocolate cookies, and pretzels for those who love sweet and salty.
+I also included a tray of other sweet dippers; shortbread cookies, marshmallows, angel food cake pieces, belgium waffles, chocolate cookies, and pretzels or try potato chips for those who love sweet and salty.

 Lastly, one of my favourite little party details was adding some edible glitter and star sprinkles to this tray.
 It’s the little things. 😉